timogcgn/HTELWEK/Optimizer_Tool_README.txt

 --- 6.1.
 PARAMETERS ---

-- name: Puts the given name in the leftmost column of the table.
+- name (str): Puts the given name in the leftmost column of the table.
-- eps: parameter set to be printed.
+- eps (dict): parameter set to be printed.
-- eta: if dist is undefined, the distribution will be set to centered_binom_search(eta) by default.
+- eta (int): if dist is undefined, the distribution will be set to centered_binom_search(eta) by default.
 Set to 3 by default.
-- d: denotes the depth of the search tree and the table.
+- d (int): denotes the depth of the search tree and the table.
 By default set to 4.
-- dist: Distribution to be displayed in the table.
+- dist (array): Distribution to be displayed in the table.
 If left [], automatically assumes that the distribution is centered_binom_search(eta).
-- treatzero: Denotes how zeroes will be displayed in the table.
+- treatzero (str): Denotes how zeroes will be displayed in the table.
 By default set to " ".
-- ifthrees: If True, parameters eps[30,j], eps[31,j], eps[32,j], eps[33,j] will be displayed in the table.
+- ifthrees (bool): If True, parameters eps[30,j], eps[31,j], eps[32,j], eps[33,j] will be displayed in the table.
 Set to False if parameters are Rep-2 parameters only.
-- ifcolor: If True, every second column will be gray.
+- ifcolor (bool): If True, every second column will be gray.
 By default set to True.
-- iftop, ifbottom: These two boolean values denote whether or not the top and bottom of the table will be printed.
+- iftop, ifbottom (bool): These two boolean values denote whether or not the top and bottom of the table will be printed.
 If multiple epsilon parameter sets are to be displayed, it is recommended to set both to false and print the top and bottom separately.